-Synthetic sapphire and ruby were first produced in volume by 1907, using the flame fusion method developed by the French chemist Verneuil.
+Synthetic sapphire and ruby were first produced in high volume by 1907, using the flame fusion method, developed by the French chemist Verneuil.
 But this method could not be used to produce synthetic emerald.
-It took another 30 years before a commercially successful synthesis of emerald was invented by an American chemist, Carroll Chatham.
+It took another 30 years before a commercially successful method of synthesizing emerald was invented by an American chemist called Carroll Chatham.

-At urging of his father and the San Francisco police, he turned his attention to growing emerald crystals.
-By 1930 he had grown crystals of colorless beryl and then in 1935, he grew his first true emerald, a one carat crystal that is now in the Smithsonian Institution.
+After being urged by his father and the San Francisco police to focus on something else, he turned his attention to growing emerald crystals.
+By 1930, he had grown crystals of colorless beryl and then in 1935, he grew his first true emerald, a one carat crystal that is now displayed in the Smithsonian Institution.

 Chatham Created Emerald